 Bread 'n Butter Fried PicklesWho knows where it started, but I'm fairly certain that it's pretty much a southern thang to deep fry pickles.
 I'd venture to guess that somebody was frying up something and had some pickles nearby and a lightbulb went off with them wondering "hmmmm..... wonder what a fried pickle might taste like?" as they plopped a couple in the frying pan.

 Now mostly you hear about dill pickles being fried, but me, I like the sweeter ones better (imagine that) and to me the bread and butter pickles are just perfect.
+It's not that I don't enjoy the dill version, I do, but they are pretty tart and I have to have a balance with my tart!
 Wickles Pickles are exceptional because of their spicy sweetness.
-Of course dill pickles are good, as are pickles spears.
+Of course dill pickles are good if that's your preference (I like the thinly sliced ones) and some folks enjoy the whole pickles spears.
 All I know is that fried pickles are good!